Startups Weekly: Tech layoffs spread (a bit) – TechCrunch

 2019 venture data had soft spots, maybe

 Fresh data sets are in on last year from Crunchbase, as well as PitchBook and the NVCA.
-Alex identified a few key takeaways: slightly lower early-stage fundings, a big global year overall, and some of the above WeWork-attributed drops already surfacing in the Q4 data over on TechCrunch.
+Alex identified a few key takeaways: slightly lower early-stage fundings, a big global year overall and some of the above WeWork-attributed drops already surfacing in the Q4 data over on TechCrunch.

 I have to wonder what we really know right now, though.
-These are the best publicly-accessible funding databases out there, but many companies have stopped filing Form Ds with the U.S. Securities and Exchange Commission in recent years, as Danny Crichton has been covering in this ongoing series.
+These are the best publicly accessible funding databases out there, but many companies have stopped filing Form Ds with the U.S. Securities and Exchange Commission in recent years, as Danny Crichton has been covering in this ongoing series.
 That was a main data source, especially about early-stage stealth companies.

 The Crunchbase report goes over the global trend for the year, and that’s another confounding factor, actually — how trackable are startup funding dollars across borders these days?
 And how do you account for remote teams in that mix?
 And how do you account for crypto…?

-If you are building a company now at any stage, the financial signs out now are not in my humble opinion ones to have any fear over.
+If you are building a company now at any stage, the financial signs out now are not, in my humble opinion, ones to have any fear over.
 Especially relative to the other problems that are almost certainly in front of you.

-There is a lot of money in VC now regardless of anything else, as the Pitchbook-NVCA report notes, and there will be for a long time.
+There is a lot of money in VC now regardless of anything else, as the PitchBook-NVCA report notes, and there will be for a long time.

 How to handle a recession